Intro πŸ’‘

 # Run your deployment logic for your project here - examples seen below

-# Checkout your projects repository based on the ref provided by the branch-deploy step
+# Checkout your project's repository based on the exact commit SHA provided by the branch-deploy step

 - uses: actions/checkout@v4